 One hot night, Torbjørn opens his tent to let in some cool air.
 Later in the night, he spots a spotted hyena (Crocuta crocuta), peeping into his tent.
-He manages to scare away the hyena, but during the rest of our trip, he does not open his tent at night anymore, heat or no heat!
+He manages to scare it away, but during the rest of our trip, he does not open his tent at night anymore, heat or no heat!

 Every evening, our camp at Naabi is paid a visit by a striped hyena (Hyaena hyaena), but we fail to find its den.

 During the following days, we encounter several courting lions (Panthera leo).
 Lion pairs are diligent lovers, mating as many as fifty times in a 24-hour period.
-Five metres up in a tree, a lioness is sprawled on a branch, probably to escape biting flies.
+A lioness is sprawled on a branch about 5 metres up in a tree, probably to escape biting flies.

-We encounter a large complex of spotted hyena dens, spending several hours here to observe their social life, including playing pups.
-A half-grown, pale-grey pup, which is busy gnawing on a bone, is ‘attacked’ by a much smaller, black pup, which bites its ears, trying its best to steal the bone.
+When we encounter a large complex of spotted hyena dens, we spend several hours here to observe their social life.
+Two pups are engaged in playing.
+A half-grown, pale-grey one is busy gnawing on a bone, but is ‘attacked’ by a much smaller, black pup, which bites its ears, trying its best to steal the bone.

 Birdlife in the crater lakes is very rich indeed.
 Lesser flamingo is numerous, and we also observe maccoa duck (Oxyura maccoa), Cape teal (Anas capensis), avocet (Recurvirostra avosetta), chestnut-banded plover (Charadrius pallidus), and Kittlitz’ plover (C. pecuarius), the latter with tiny chicks.